RV Laurence M. Gould

-RV Laurence M. Gould is an icebreaker used by researchers from the United States' National Science Foundation. for research in the Southern Ocean.
+RV Laurence M. Gould is an icebreaker that was used by researchers from the United States' National Science Foundation. for research in the Southern Ocean from 1998 to 2024.
 The vessel is named after Laurence McKinley Gould, an American scientist who had explored both the Arctic and Antarctic.
 He was second in command of Admiral Richard E. Byrd's first expedition to Antarctica from 1928 to 1930.
 He helped to set up an exploration base at Little America on the Ross Ice Shelf at the Bay of Whales.

 Gould died in 1995 at the age of 98, and in the same year the National Science Foundation initiated the charter for the services of this ice-strengthened vessel to further its studies and knowledge of the Antarctic Peninsula and Southern Ocean.

-The ARSV Laurence M. Gould is operated by the Antarctic Support Contract (ASC) on a long-term charter from Edison Chouest Offshore (ECO).
-ASC staffs the vessel with a charter representative to coordinate cruise planning and scheduling, and with technical staff to support science operations.
+The ARSV Laurence M. Gould was operated by the Antarctic Support Contract (ASC) on a long-term charter from Edison Chouest Offshore (ECO).
+ASC staffed the vessel with a charter representative to coordinate cruise planning and scheduling, and with technical staff to support science operations.
 ECO provides the vessel master, ice pilot, and crew.